Almost Orthogonal Arrays: Search Three Ways: Introduction

 {\bf Acknowledgments.} The authors thank for technical and human support provided by SGIker (UPV/EHU/ ERDF, EU) of the University of the Basque Country.

-L.M. was supported by the University of the Basque Country (UPV/EHU) and Basque Center of Applied Mathematics, grant US21/27.
+L.M. was supported by the University of the Basque Country (EHU) and Basque Center of Applied Mathematics, grant US21/27.

-M.M. has been partially supported by Spanish Ministry of Science and Innovation through the grant PID2019-104933GB-I00 funded by MCIN/AEI/10.13039/501100011033 and BCAM Severo Ochoa accreditation SEV-2017-0718; and by the Basque Government through the program BERC 2022-2025 and the project IT1494-22.
+M.M. has been partially supported by Spanish Ministry of Science and Innovation through the grant PID2023-147410NB-100 funded by MICIU/AEI/ 10.13039/501100011033 and by ERDF/EU and BCAM Severo Ochoa accreditation CEX2021-001142-S; and by the Basque Government through the program BERC 2022-2025 and the project IT1494-22.

-J.T.-C. did part of this work while on a stay partially financed with funds from a 2023 AMS-Simons Travel Grant.
+J.T.-C. did part of this work on a stay partially financed with funds from a 2023 AMS-Simons Travel Grant, while employed at Johns Hopkins University.
 J.T.-C. was also partially supported by a postdoctoral fellowship of the 2020 ``Interaction'' program of the \emph{Fondation Sciences Mathématiques de Paris}, by the ANR JCJC GALOP (ANR-17-CE40-0009), the PGMO grant ALMA, and the PHC GRAPE, while at Inria Paris and the IMJ-PRG; and by start-up funds of Alperen A. Ergür and NSF CCF 2110075, while at the University of Texas at San Antonio.
+Finally, J.T.-C. is thankful to Jazz G. Suchen for suggestions regarding Theorems~\ref{thm:AKconstruction} and \ref{thm:AKconstructionB}.